 - Actually, Ryo Bakura is also a Japanese kid in the original manga and Japanese anime.
 He just transferred from a different school.
 No where does the series ever imply that he's anything but Japanese.

 - Also the main characters are modern Japanese reincarnations of their near identical Ancient Egyptian predecessors.

-- Lampshaded in Abridged - when Kaiba and Yami Yugi duel in the Battle City final, they have a hallucination to Ancient Egypt, but a rendering mistake in the animation of the anime left their ancient counterparts white.
-Kaiba wonders why, then promptly adds 'But we're Asian, why are we white?'
+- Lampshaded in Abridged - when Kaiba and Yami Yugi duel in the Battle City final, they have a hallucination to Ancient Egypt, but a rendering mistake in the animation of the anime left their ancient counterparts pale.
+Kaiba wonders why, then promptly adds "Aren't we supposed to be Asian?
+Why are we white?"

 - In Fruits Basket, most characters are portrayed with brown eyes and black or brown hair — while there are characters with blond, red, or other unusual hair colours, in each case it's stated either that they dye their hair (Kyoko, Arisa), or it's due to being cursed by an animal spirit, such as Kyo's orange hair and eyes.
 Characters with unusual appearances have it commented on often as such, and are often the victims of attempted bullying for their appearances; Momiji is blond due to his curse, but can get away with pointing out that he's also half German.

 - One Piece, despite being heavily stylized, clearly has European and Asian character types, mainly differentiated by how the artist draws the chin.